RICHMOND, Va –

-Department of Defense Instruction (DODI O-2000.16 V-1) DoD Antiterrorism (AT) Program Implementation: DoD AT Standards states that FPCON or Force Protection is defined as a terrorist threat system overseen by the U.S. Department of Defense, and describes the number of measures needed to be taken by an installation commander in response to various levels of terrorist threats against military facilities.
-This system is defensive in nature but proactive enough to give the commander the flexibility to protect the DoD elements, personnel resources and interests.
-To help the commanders, the FPCON system is divided into five levels defined as:
+Defense Department Instruction (DODI O-2000.16 V-2) DoD Antiterrorism Program Implementation: DoD Force Protection Condition (FPCON) System states that FPCON is defined as a terrorist threat system overseen by the U.S. Defense Department and describes a number of measures that need to be taken by an installation commander in response to a terrorist threat.
+This system is designed to help the commander to deter, detect, delay, deny and defend the installation they have jurisdiction over.

-· FPCON NORMAL: Applies at all times as a general threat of terrorist attacks, hostile acts, or other security threats always exists in the world.
+·FPCON NORMAL: Applies at all times as a general threat of terrorist attacks, hostile acts, or other security threats, always exists in the world.
+(Deter)

-· FPCON ALPHA: Applies to a non-specific threat of a terrorist, of a terrorist attack or hostile act directed against DoD elements and personnel.
+·FPCON ALPHA: Applies to a non-specific threat of a terrorist, of a terrorist attack or hostile act directed against DoD elements and personnel.
+(Detect)

-· FPCON BRAVO: Applies when an increased or more predictable threat of terrorism attack or hostile act exists and is directed against DoD elements and personnel.
+·FPCON BRAVO: Applies when an increased or more predictable threat of terrorism attack or hostile act exists and is directed against DoD elements and personnel.
+(Delay)

-· FPCON CHARLIE.
-Applies when a terrorist or hostile act incident occurs within the commander’s area of interest or intelligence is received indicating a hostile act, some form of terrorist action or targeting DoD elements, personnel, or facilities.
+·FPCON CHARLIE: Applies when a terrorist or hostile incident occurs within the commander’s area of interest or intelligence is received indicating a hostile act, some form of terrorist action or targeting of DoD elements, personnel or facilities.
+(Deny)

-· FPCON DELTA:.
-Applies when a terrorist attack or hostile act has occurred or is anticipated against specific installations or operating areas.
+·FPCON DELTA: Applies when a terrorist attack or hostile act has occurred or is anticipated against specific installations or operating areas.
+(Defend)

-The FPCON level is set by each major command and it is applied to their theater of operations.
-They use all available threat intelligence to help make an informed decision.
+The FPCON level is set by each major command and applied to its theater of operations.
+These commands use all available threat intelligence to help make an informed decision.

 Terrorists can target Defense Logistics Agency and its workforce at any time or location.
 Understanding the function of the FPCON system can go a long way to help you be safe and secure.

-Should you need additional information on this subject or security programs in general, please contact DLA Installation Operations Richmond’s Security and Emergency Services at 804-279-4087.
+Should you need additional information on this subject or security programs in general, please contact DLA Installation Management Richmond’s Security and Emergency Services at 804-279-4087.